-While we show the basic setup with diffused source for the key light, the specularity of the key light determines the “hardness” of the portrait.
-In most portraiture there is a desire to soften the LD Edge, smooth the skin, and avoid accenting the angularity of the face, but there are situations where high contrast and harsh lighting are useful.
+While we show the basic setup with a diffused source for the key light, the specularity of the key light determines the “hardness” of the portrait.
+In most portraiture, there is a desire to soften the LD Edge, smooth the skin, and avoid accenting the angularity of the face, but there are situations where high contrast and harsh lighting are useful.
 In these situations, the key light’s size, various light modifiers, and the light’s distance from the subject can be manipulated to change the specularity of the portrait.

 - One Light

 - Form Fill